danielsaidi/SwiftUIKit/Readmes/Views.md

 ## UIViewWrapper

 This view makes it easy to wrap a `UIKit` view to make it possible to use it in SwiftUI.

+## VerticalResizingList

+This view can list a collection of views in a vertical list and resize them to the widest view.